 Bountiful vegan repast.
 Tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.

 Each naan is freshly baked — by hand, and to order — in the tandoor oven.
 It is then graced with a little cream cheese, chilli tomato jam and fresh herbs, and wrapped around one of these first-rate fillings.

-Ramsay of Carluke’s smoked streaky bacon is matured for two weeks and smoked overnight in the traditional Ayrshire way and then smoked over applewood and beechwood chips.
+Ramsay of Carluke’s smoked streaky bacon is matured in the traditional Ayrshire way and then smoked over applewood and beechwood chips.
 A Dishoom signature dish, and deserving of all its accolades.

 Twice the bacon.
 More power to you.

 Named for Koolar & Co.’s wrestler-sized portions.
 Smoked streaky bacon, peppery pork sausages and runny-yolked egg.
 Grapple with it.

-Award-winning Shropshire pork sausages, warmly spiced with cracked black pepper.
-Each sausage is made by hand in the old-fashioned way.
+Shropshire pork sausages, warmly spiced with cracked black pepper.
+Each sausage is finished by hand in the old-fashioned way.

-Two fried free-range eggs with saffron-yellow, runny yolks.
+Two fried Cornish free-range eggs with saffron-orange, runny yolks.
 Warm and most gratifying.

 Organic porridge oats cooked with oat milk, banana and sweet Medjool dates.
 If you wish for more, you need only ask – this is a bottomless portion.

-Fresh seasonal fruits topped with creamy yoghurt infused with fresh vanilla pod, and starflower honey.
-Dairy or Coconut yoghurt.
+Fresh seasonal fruits topped with creamy yoghurt infused with fresh vanilla pod.
+Choose from dairy yoghurt drizzled with starflower honey, or coconut yoghurt.

 A Dishoom recipe, handmade with toasted oats, seeds, cashews, almonds, pistachios and cinnamon.
-Served with fresh seasonal fruits, creamy vanilla yoghurt and starflower honey.
-Dairy or Coconut yoghurt.
+Served with fresh seasonal fruits and dairy vanilla yoghurt with starflower honey, or creamy coconut yoghurt.

 The Irani café classic.
 Soft bun with butter inside, to be dipped happily into the hot chai.
 The simplest thing, eaten everywhere in Bombay.

 Thrice stacked, lightly frilled.
 Not unlike a pancake.
 Topped with creamy shrikhand (sweet yoghurt), fresh berries, toasted coconut flakes and jaggery syrup.